coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Has an arrest record, but charges were never filed in court, and the statute of limitations for the offense has run

-• Has an arrest record, but charges were never filed in court, and while the statute of limitations for the offense has not run, the subject is no longer being investigated by law enforcement for the offense
+• Has an arrest record, but charges were never filed in court, and while the statute of limitations for the offense has not run, the subject is no longer being investigated by law enforcement for the offense.

-Note: If charges were not filed because of a plea agreement in another case, the defendant cannot request the sealing of the dismissed case until the case in which they pled guilty is eligible for sealing.
+Note: If charges were not filed because of a plea agreement in another case, the defendant cannot request the sealing of the dismissed case until the case in which they pleaded guilty is eligible for sealing.

 Below are the court forms to file for sealing of arrest records (when no charges filed) in Colorado: